mvolkmann/blog/src/swift/SwiftCharts.md

 ### `RuleMark`

-These add a vertical line (setting only the `x` value) or a horizontal line (setting only the `y` value).
+These add a vertical line (when only the `x` value is set) or a horizontal line (when only the `y` value is set).
-One example use if for indicating the average value.

 To add an text annotation to a `RuleMark`, apply the `annotation` view modifier.

 The following example adds a red, dashed, horizontal line at the y value that is the average of the quantitative values being plotted.
 The text "Average" appears below this line beginning at its leading end.

 ```swift